TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: Related works

-The great disadvantage of previous linear programming methods is the huge computational time required to find very accurate solutions, which can be problematic for real-world applications where fast decisions are expected to be taken by the agents.
-As an alternative, there are some works that present heuristic algorithms for the TOP, where accuracy is sacrificed at the expense of obtaining faster solutions.
-The following are some notable works that apply heuristic methods to the TOP.
+The main drawback of previous linear programming methods lies in the extensive computational time required to attain highly accurate solutions, which can be problematic for real-world applications where fast decisions are expected to be taken by the agents.
+In response, alternative approaches leverage heuristic algorithms, prioritizing faster solutions over absolute accuracy.
+The following are notable examples of heuristic approaches applied to the TOP.
 In \cite{Ruizmeza2021}, a Greedy Randomised Adaptive Search Procedure (GRASP) is presented to face a variant of TOP that considers Time Windows (TOPTW) for visiting regions.
 In \cite{Ke2016}, a new heuristic method called Pareto mimic offers new solutions by mimicking a set of incumbent solutions updated iteratively according to Pareto dominance.
+A Monte Carlo Tree Search (MCTS) algorithm is designed in \cite{Shi2023} to solve a multi-agent variant of the OP.
 In \cite{Amarouche2020} a combination of Iterated Local Search (ILS) with some meta-heuristics is proposed.
 The Large Neighborhood Search (LNS) method of \cite{Shaw1998} is extended with a local search step in \cite{Hammami2020}.
-Also, the benchmark proposed in \cite{Xiao2020} is remarkable since it adapts three popular heuristic algorithms, Particle Swarm Optimization (PSO), Ant Colony Optimization (ACO), and Genetic Algorithm (GA), for a variant of the TOP that discards the restriction of returning to the end depot, considering also that each visited region implies an additional task-related temporal cost.
+Furthermore, the benchmark introduced in \cite{Xiao2022} is remarkable since it adapts three popular heuristic algorithms, Particle Swarm Optimization (PSO), Ant Colony Optimization (ACO), and Genetic Algorithm (GA), for a variant of the TOP that relaxes the restriction of returning to the end depot, considering additional task-related temporal costs associated with each visited region.
 This set of heuristic solutions offers less accurate solutions than linear programming methods but decreases the computational time.
 Nonetheless, all previous heuristic methods are still too slow to be considered for real-time applications.